-The I.R.C. § 179 expense deduction is \$250,000 for 2008 and will be indexed again for inflation for 2009 through 2010 before reverting to the pre-2003 act level of \$25,000 for 2011.
-The expense deduction is phased out dollar for dollar for any taxpayer that places over \$800,000 (up from \$500,000 in 2007) of property in service in any year, with a complete phaseout at \$1,050,000.
+The I.R.C. § 179 expense deduction remains at \$250,000 for 2009.
+Currently, the 2007 amount of \$125,000 will be indexed for inflation for 2010 before reverting to the pre-2003 act level of \$25,000 for 2011.
+The expense deduction continues to be phased out dollar for dollar for any taxpayer that places over \$800,000 of property in service in any year, with a complete phaseout at \$1,050,000.
 Eligible property is defined as I.R.C. § 1245 property to which I.R.C. § 168 (accelerated cost recovery) applies.
 In addition, off-the-shelf computer software is eligible property.
 Property must be used more than 50% of the time in the business to qualify.
 General-purpose buildings, property acquired from a related person, and certain property leased by noncorporate lessors do not qualify.
 Excluded is property used outside the United States, property used by tax-exempt organizations, property used with furnished lodging, property used by governments and foreigners, and air-conditioning and heating units.
 I.R.C. § 179 deductions may not be claimed on the basis of the trade-in when property is acquired by trade (only the "boot" is eligible).